Marisa-Perrine/Protocols/Plasmid_MiniPrep.md

 # Wash
 1. Add 500 µL of HBC Buffer (diluted with 100% isopropanol).
 Centrifuge at maximum speed for 1 minute.
 Discard the filtrate but reuse the collection tube.
 2. Add 700 µL of DNA Wash Buffer (diluted with 100% ethanol).
 Centrifuge at maximum speed for 30 seconds.
 Discard the filtrate but reuse the collection tube.
+This step can be completed again for a total of two washes.
 3. Centrifuge the empty DNA mini column at maximum speed for 2 minutes to remove trace ethanol.

 # Elute